 These Meatball Mummies are a fun, easy, and delicious Halloween finger food idea.
 They are store-bought meatballs, wrapped in crescent down, and topped with marinara and olives.

 Happy Man Monday!
 You guys know I like Halloween.
 At least you should.
-I also love food.
-If you don’t know that, get off my site.
+I also love food, which is why these Meatball Mummies were so fun to make.
 I’d like to know what it is about making Halloween Food that is just so fulfilling?
 Let me elaborate.

 First, let me ask another question.
 What makes something funny?
 The unexpected.
 Think about it.
 When that neighbor lady falls on her face while taking out the garbage, 90% of you staring out your window laugh first, then think to yourself, oh I hope she’s okay.
 Why would you laugh at something so awful?
 Because it’s unexpected, and funny!